unfor19/pwa-quasar-local/README.md

 > Image Source: [https://www.ssl.com/faqs/what-is-a-certificate-authority/](https://www.ssl.com/faqs/what-is-a-certificate-authority/)

 1. For local development purposes, we're playing every role in the above diagram, this is why I created a "convinience script" which does the following:
    1. Creates the directory [awesome-pwa/.certs](./awesome-pwa/.certs), this directory **should not be committed** to this repo.
    2. Generates the required files `rootCA.key`, `rootCA.pem`, `${FQDN}.crt` (per domain) and the converted format `${FQDN}.der.crt` to be installed on the Android device.
 The script is based on this [stackoverflow answer](https://android.stackexchange.com/a/238859/363870)
    3. Prints a `Usage` message
-2. Run the convinient script to generate the required files
+2. Execute the "convinience script" to generate the desired keys and certificates
    ```bash
    # Replace domain name
    ./scripts/generate_ca.sh "meirg.co.il"